HadiDoDev/memory-tracker/README.md

 # Memory Tracker

+To run this project in a `production`, it is necessary to install and configure `DockerSwarm`, as well as to create a `Node`.
 ### Create Network
 Create a network with the driver `overlay`: <br/>
 `docker network create --driver overlay mt-local` <br/>
 `docker network create --driver overlay mt-public`
 ### Build the images
-CD to the path `memory_tracker/docker/Dockerfile` and run the following commands to create images:<br/>
+CD to the path `docker/Dockerfile` and run the following commands to create images:<br/>
 `docker-compose build memory_tracker-fastapi` <br/>
 `docker-compose build memory_tracker-nginx`

+To run in the development mode, please run the following command, otherwise, continue the steps to the `Run` section.<br/>
+`docker compose -f docker/docker-compose-dev.yml up` <br />
+`curl -X GET http://localhost:8000/memory-logs/` <br />

+For more information about the api, see 'endpoints' section.

 ### Environment Variables (production)
 Create an environment variable with a username (you will use it for the HTTP Basic Auth for Traefik), for example:<br/>